-The London Borough of Hackney as Administering Authority of the London Borough of Hackney Pension Fund is required to:
+The London Borough of Hackney as Administering Authority of the London Borough of Hackney Pension Fund ("the Fund") is required to:

-- Make arrangements for the proper administration of its financial affairs and to secure that one of its Officers (the Chief Financial Officer) has responsibility for the administration of those affairs. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - Approve the Statement of Accounts.
+- Make arrangements for the proper administration of its financial affairs and to secure that one of its Officers (the Chief Financial Officer) has responsibility for the administration of those affairs.
+The Group Director of Finance fulfils that responsibility. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - Approve the London Borough of Hackney Pension Fund's Statement of Accounts.